 2. SELF-BAILERS: Ensure that these are closed.
-A four-litre bailing bucket and/or pump are good additional precautions.
+A four-litre bailing bucket tied to the hull and/or pump are good additional precautions.

-3. CENTREBOARD PIVOT BOLT: You'll find this under your forward floorboards.
-This is a common source of leaks.
+3. CENTREBOARD PIVOT BOLT: You'll find this bolt under your forward floorboards where it is the most common source of leaks.
 To prevent these, we apply lots of silicone sealer under each washer before thoroughly tightening the nut.

 1. The centreboard is a friction board (via a strip of rubber hose).
 Test the friction level by moving board up and down in a reasonable depth of water.
 If it moves too easily (e.g. by itself), push the board to the fully down position and use a long-handled screwdriver to tighten the screws which you will see at the upper edge of the board that is now facing up inside the centreboard box.
 Loosen if the board is excessively hard to pivot.

-It your earliest convenience, it would be wise to cover both your wooden foils (board and rudder blade) with a layer of fibreglass cloth which will greatly increase their break-resistance.
+At your earliest convenience, it is be wise to cover both your wooden foils (board and rudder blade) with a layer of fibreglass cloth which will greatly increase their break-resistance.
 Click here for more info.

 Once you have become familiar with your Wayfarer, you will no doubt think of improvements to the basic layout that will better suit your personal needs and preferences.

-I'm in my fourth Wayfarer (W 116, 852, 4000 and now W 3854) and I am still moving fittings occasionally.
+I'm in my fourth Wayfarer (W 116, 852, 4000 and now W 3854 - since 1977) and I am still moving fittings occasionally.
 I think I have a pretty fine set-up now and have posted rigging advice which outlines certain refinements that are especially good for the racer.
 Even if you just want to talk sailing for a bit, feel free to call me, Al Schönborn, at 905-844-2150 or e-mail email@example.com

 Enjoy your sailing!
 You’ve acquired a great boat!!!!